buddhi1980/mandelbulber2/README.md

 Please see information in [mandelbulber2/deploy](mandelbulber2/deploy) folder.

-## Easy perepare for development
+## Easy prepare for development

-Use folowing scripts for perapre your Linux for development.
-These scrips install all required packages, compiles the program and create symbilic links in /usr/share/mandelbulber to your work dirrectory
+Use the following scripts to prepare your Linux environment for development.
+These scripts install all required packages, compile the program and create symbolic links in /usr/share/mandelbulber to your working directory.

 [prepare Debian for development] (https://github.com/buddhi1980/mandelbulber2/blob/master/mandelbulber2/tools/prepare_for_dev_debian_testing.sh)